NateSamuel/NateSamuel/README.md

 ### Here are some of the different languages I have experience in:
 Python, Django, JS, C#, React, Unity, C++, MySQL, PostgreSQL, Node.js

-### Please take a look at my pinned projects below and let me know via Linkedin if you are interested in collaborating:
+### Please take a look at some of my projects below and let me know via Linkedin if you are interested in collaborating:
 [in/nate-bentley-6251061a2](https://www.linkedin.com/in/nate-bentley-6251061a2/)

 <!--